Tommaso Traetta: Biography

 The first fruit of this Francophilia was the opera Traetta wrote in 1759.
 Ippolito ed Aricia owes a lot to Rameau's great tragédie lyrique of 1733, Hippolyte et Aricie.
 But Traetta's is no mere translation of Rameau.
 Carlo Innocenzo Frugoni, Traetta's librettist in Parma, completely reworked the original French version by abbé Pellegrin, which itself had been based on Racine, in its turn stemming ultimately from ancient Greek roots–the Hippolytus of Euripides.
-Frugoni kept certain key French elements: the five-act structure as against the customary three; the occasional opportunities for French-style spectacle and effects and, in particular, the dances and divertissements that end each of those five acts; and a more elaborate use of the chorus than, for instance, in Hasse and Graun and Jommelli.
+Frugoni kept certain key French elements: the five-act structure as against the customary three; the occasional opportunities for French-style spectacle and effects and, in particular, the dances and divertissements that end each of those five acts; and more elaborate use of the chorus than, for instance, in Hasse and Graun and Jommelli.

 Through the following decade, the 1760s, Tommaso Traetta composed music (including opera seria) unceasingly.
 There was a clutch of comedies as well, and sacred music composed to imperial order.
 For Traetta served from 1768 to 1775 as music director for Catherine the Great of Russia, to which he moved.
 Still, opera seria was what her imperial majesty commanded.
 Traetta's first operas for Catherine the Great seem to have been largely revivals and revisions of his earlier works.
 In 1772 came Antigona, which reached areas of expression he had not explored before.

-The Court Opera of Catherine the Great performed in a theatre inside the Winter Palace itself, created by the Italian architect Francesco Bartolomeo Rastrelli, who was the architect of many buildings in Saint Petersburg, including the Hermitage.
-The theatre was quite close to the Empress's own apartments.
-Too close, in fact, because in 1783 some time after Traetta's departure, she ordered it to be closed and a new one built.
-Some years before that, she had already booted out Rastrelli, who had been the favourite architect of her predecessor.
-Traetta too was to depart, though possibly it was the harsh climate of Peter the Great's still relatively new and very damp capital, rather than the Empress' boot, that led him to leave Saint Petersburg in 1775, and resume the opera composer's peripatetic life, even writing two works for London: Germondo in 1776 and Telemaco the year after.
-There is a story, told by the Traetta Association in Bitonto, that he left Saint Petersburg under threat of assassination by the empress—it seems he was enraged that she insisted on a happy ending for Antigona, and in revenge put music for Polish independence into the final chaconne.
+The Court Opera of Catherine the Great performed in a theatre close to her apartments inside of the Winter Palace itself, created by the Italian architect Francesco Bartolomeo Rastrelli, architect of many buildings in Saint Petersburg, including the Hermitage.
+In 1783, sometime after Traetta's departure, she ordered it to be closed and a new one built.
+Traetta departed Saint Petersburg in 1775, and resumed the opera composer's life, even writing two works for London: Germondo in 1776 and Telemaco in 1777.
+According to the Traetta Association in Bitonto, he had left Saint Petersburg under threat of assassination by the empress—it seems he was enraged that she insisted on a happy ending for Antigona, and in revenge put music for Polish independence into the final chaconne.
 He left in time, but his librettist was poisoned.

-Traetta died two years later, in April of 1779, in Venice.
-He married shortly before he died, and had a son, Filippo Traetta, who in 1800 moved to America and became a fairly successful composer.
+Traetta was shortly married and had a son, Filippo Traetta, who in 1800 moved to America and became a fairly successful composer.
+Tommaso Traetta died in April of 1779, in Venice.